 Thanks for this suggestion.
 We have included this sentence to introduce section 5:

-As science gateways have a broad role, multiple set-ups and diverse value in the context of research infrastructures, measuring and assessing their impact is a challenging task.
+Science gateways have diverse goals, diverse user communities and diverse measures of success.
+But in all cases, measurement and characterization of impact is of fundamental importance.

 -Reviewer 2 - Overall a good overview of recent efforts, although it does make me wonder if a more comprehensive list of key platforms/initiatives would be feasible as a follow-up?